SQA Highers and Advanced Highers

 We recognise that some learners may have the option to take one or more Higher early in S4.
 However, this may not be the best decision for everyone, especially if it leads you to achieve lower grades than you might have achieved if you had taken the exams later.
 We do not make allowances for lower grades where exams are taken early.

-Although Advanced Highers are not required for entry – with the exception of Medicine and Veterinary Medicine – we strongly recommend that you pursue your studies at a more advanced level by taking at least one subject at Advanced Higher.
+However, we strongly recommend that you pursue your studies at a more advanced level by taking at least one subject at Advanced Higher.

 We state entrance requirements in Highers and we encourage students to maintain breadth of study across at least four subjects at Higher in the senior phase (S4–S6).
 However, like Advanced Highers, we welcome the opportunity the Scottish Baccalaureate provides for progression and specialisation in S6 as an excellent preparation for studying at Edinburgh.